rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 [Program Rules](/materials/program-rules.pdf)
 and [Standards of Behavior](/materials/standards-of-behavior.pdf), and then to sign the [Participation Agreement](/materials/participation-agreement.pdf).
-As a counselor, you do not need to sign that Agreement.
+As a counselor, you do not need to sign that Agreement, and you may bring a computer.
 But you should be familiar with the content of those three documents because you will play a large role in ensuring that those Rules and Stndards are followed.
 These issues will be discussed further during counselor meetings.